awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-ruby-segment.md

        key: 'value'
      }
    }
-   subsegment.add_metadata metadata: my_metadata
+   subsegment.metadata my_metadata
    ```

-Calling `add_metadata` twice with the same key overwrites previously recorded values on the same segment or subsegment\.
+Calling `metadata` twice with the same key overwrites previously recorded values on the same segment or subsegment\.

 ## Recording User IDs with the X\-Ray SDK for Ruby<a name="xray-sdk-ruby-segment-userid"></a>